rasdani/cheatcode/README.md

 </div>

 Embeds all `.py` files in a given repo and stores them in a VectorDB.
-Finds cosine similiar source files to your question and stuffs them into ChatGPT's prompt using LangChain's ConversationalRetrivalChain.
+Finds cosine similiar source files to your question and stuffs them into ChatGPT's prompt using LangChain's ConversationalRetrievalChain.

 ## setup
 Install dependencies with `pip install -r requirements.txt`.